bas-rustenburg/ace-presentation/ace.rst

 Bayes rule in effect
 ====================

-We apply |Bayes| for a value centered around zero, with prior information that it is between -1 and 1, uniformly distributed.
+We apply |lt_Bayes| for a value centered around zero, with prior information that it is between -1 and 1, uniformly distributed.